Entanglement structure for finite system under dual-unitary dynamics: Creating Examples of Dual Unitaries

 The main results of this manuscript remain unchanged by changing the source of operators $U$.
 To illustrate this, we shall also provide results generated for qutrit dual operators obtained using permutation matrices.
 Given $q = 3$ objects $\{ 1,2,3 \}$, the permutation $P$ over $q^2$ ordered pairs $\{ (i,j) \}$, for $i,j \in \{ 1,2,3 \} $ is defined as $P(i,j) = (k_{ij},l_{ij})$.
 Therefore taking all $q^2$ values of $i$ and $j$ the elements $k_{ij}$ and $l_{ij}$ themselves form the matrices $K$ and $L$.
 An example of the above maybe given as:

 This implies that the matrices $K$ and $L$ are:

-Given a particular permutation, the qutrit operator $P$ corresponding to it maybe defined as:
+For a particular permutation, the qutrit operator $P$ is defined as:

 The operator $P$ shall satisfy requirements to be dual-unitary if the matrices $K$ and $L$ have no elements repeating across the rows and columns respectively.
-This condition is specified in the example mentioned above.
+This condition is satisfied in the example mentioned above.
 For the permutation to be 2-unitary, the matrices $K$ and $L$ must be Latin squares with unique entries along any row or column, and additionally must be orthogonal to generate a permutation.
 The resulting operator corresponds to $e_P(U) = 1$.

-Having a set of qutrit dual-unitaries obtained by permutations, we take the diagonalisable examples having entangling powers given by: $e_P(U) = 0.0,0.44,0.5,0.67,0.72,0.81 \& 1.0$.
+Having a set of qutrit dual-unitaries obtained by permutations, we take the diagonalisable examples having entangling powers given by: $e_P(U) = 0.0,0.44,0.5,0.67,0.72, 0.75, 0.81, 0.89 \& 1.0$.
 We create an ensemble of $100$ local unitary equivalent examples for each entangling power and proceed to calculate the average entanglement velocity and mixing rate.
 The obtained results are shown in figure Fig. \ref{fig_permutation_mixing}.

 \onecolumngrid